LauraMayock/who-wants-Ice-cream/README.md

 * To be prompted if my input is invalid.

 ## User Stories
-* As a user, I want a simple and interactive way to order my favourite ice-cream.
+* I want a simple and interactive way to order my favourite ice-cream.
 * I want clear guidance throughout.
 * I want a receipt with my purchase.
 Giving a clear outline of my purchase and the cost.

+## Owner of site
+* This system automates the order process for simple orders freeing up staff to concentrate on taking payments and services for both the business and user.
+* This allows for quicker delivery of service and allows staff to concentrate on orders with a higher monetary value.

 ## Flow Chart
 Using the website [lucidchart](https://www.lucidchart.com/) The flow chart below gives a simplified layout of what I was hoping to achieve.
 The shapes highlighted by the yellow colour show the stages where the user will be asked for simple input. the red boxes symbolise the negative input or an invalid input.
 While the green shows a positive response from the user.